AtomicMaya/AtomicMaya/README.md

 ## 👋 Intro:

-- 😄 Pronouns: **She/It** 🏳️‍⚧️🏳️‍🌈
+- 😄 **She/It** 🏳️‍⚧️🏳️‍🌈
 - 🔭 i write code and do information security
-- 🌱 i vaguely try and run personal home/distributed cloud services
+- 🌱 i run personal home/distributed cloud services
 - 👯 occasional public speaker, mentor, habitual conference volunteer (mainly NOC or A/V)

 ## 📫 How to reach me: